w3f/polkadot-wiki/docs/learn-crowdloans.md

 - If the campaign was successful, then the parachain will enter a retirement phase at the end of its lease.
 During this phase, participants can withdraw the DOT with which they participated.
-- If the campaign was not succsesful, then this retirement phase will begin at the campaign's configured end, and participants can likewise withdraw their DOT.
+- If the campaign was not successful, then this retirement phase will begin at the campaign's configured end, and participants can likewise withdraw their DOT.

 Note that withdrawing DOT requires a transaction for each participant.
 Anyone can make the